-17. International Student Services
+18. International Student Services

 International Student Services (Kettler Hall 104, 260-481-6034) provides admission and related services for new and continuing IPFW international students.
-Other available services for IPFW students include academic program planning and personal counseling, assistance with credit transfer and evaluation, visas and related Immigration and Naturalization Service concerns, and orientation.
-The office also coordinates various campus and community ethnic and cultural celebrations, and serves as the advisor for the International Student's Organization.
+Other available services for IPFW students include academic program

-18. Library Services
+19. Library Services

 The Walter E. Helmke Library (260-481-6512) offers excellent collections and services for IPFW students.
-Most are available from the library's Web site: www.lib.ipfw.edu.
-Major services include:
+Information services include:

-- User assistance at all times the library is open (Ask at the Service Desk) - In-depth research consulting - Remote access to hundreds of library databases and catalogs - An interactive self-guided tour, plus librarian-prepared tutorials and course-related guides - IUCAT the online catalog for IPFW and all the libraries of Indiana University - Electronic course reserves, called ReservesEXpress - A fast, efficient, and subsidized document delivery service
+- User assistance at all times the library is open (Ask at the Service Desk) - In-depth research consulting (on person or via IM chat, e-mail, or phone) - An extensive World Wide Web Site (/) - Remote access to hundreds of library databases and catalogs - Librarian-prepared tutorials, course-related guides, and subject guides to materials and electronic information available at IPFW - IUCAT the online catalog for IPFW and all the libraries in the Indiana University library system statewide - Electronic course reserves, called ReservesEXpress, available 24-7

-Collections include more than 25,000 electronic and/or paper periodical subscriptions and more than 500,000 books, bound periodicals, and U.S. government publications on deposit as well as university archives, microforms, and DVDs.
+Collections are bsed on courses taught at IPFW include more than 25,000 electronic and/or paper periodical subscriptions and more than 500,000 books, bound periodicals, and U.S. government publications, university archives, microforms, compact disks, videos, and art slides.